alexmensch/alxm.me/src/index.md

 I credit my curiosity to an early exposure by my father to science and the wonder of the natural world.
 If you're looking to design something new, nature probably already has.

 Within this site you'll find a broad, roughly organized collection of my creations and thinking.
 I've built this as much for myself and its own sake (another creative project!) as for any audience that I can expect to arrive here.
-I hope you'll have the experience of learning something new or unexpected.
+I hope you'll have the experience of learning something new or surprising.